crorvick/tidydata/README.md

 summary of the data set by calculating the mean across a subset of the variables, grouped by activity and subject.

+The analysis script requires no argument and can be run as follows:

+	$ run_analysis.R

+The script pulls table data directly from the ZIP archive (which must be named `UCI HAR Dataset.zip`) located in the current working directory.
+And, if not found, it will download this file automatically from the UCI web site.

 Procedure
 =========